It’s time to simplify your life with our list of the best personal finance tips for your money.

 1. Make automation your friend

 Automate as much of your finances as possible.
-This frees up your mental bandwidth and also lessens the risk of financial mismanagement.
+Doing so frees up your mental bandwidth and lessens the risk of financial mismanagement.

-- Set up direct deposit with a primary financial institution such as a bank, credit union, or an alternative online banking services like Chime or Ally.
+- Set up direct deposit with a primary financial institution such as a bank, credit union, or an alternative online banking services.

 - Contribute to your company 401(k) to automate investing for your retirement.